metamn/react/content/blog/on-design-systems-2/index.md

 If one goes further &mdash; and tries to roll out a hand-made design system for its own audience &mdash; hits the same obstacles as their predecessors.

-For Airbnb, it took several years and iterations to come up with a solution which scales.
+For Airbnb, it took years and iterations to come up with a solution which scales.

 Design systems are hard.

-They introduce a systematic approach to a domain previously ruled by human-driven, ad-hoc processes.
+They introduce a systematic approach to a domain ruled by human-driven, ad-hoc processes.

 ## Before design systems

-Google is a company with dozens of digital assets &mdash; email, maps, search, ads, video, and many more &mdash; across all platforms.
+Google is a company with dozens of digital assets &mdash; email, maps, search, ads, video, and more &mdash; across all platforms.

-Before employing a design system these assets were looking more-or-less the same, in the best case, but many times completely different.
+Before employing a design system these assets were looking more-or-less the same, in the best case, but often times different.

-Material Design made the entire Google portfolio to look consistent, following unconditionally and perfectly the brand design guidelines.
+Material Design made the entire Google portfolio to look consistent, following unconditionally the brand design guidelines.

 Whatever the asset, whenever the platform might be.